mwestenthanner/better-bakes/README.md

 1. Specify replacement by adding the names of both the ingredient that should be replaced and the replacement ingredient to the list in stores/replacements.ts.

-2. Check if both ingredients are in the ingredient list.
-If not, add them as well as their translation to account for completeness.
+2. Check if both ingredients are in the translations file.
+If not, add them.
+Also, if possible, add them to the ingredients list.

 3. To supply a substitution guide (e.g. how much or any limitations), create a translation under repl > guides with the name of the ingredient that is to be replaced.